ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-unity-apps-on-android/6-unity-analyzer.md

 1. Click into the Analyzer window and select Pull Data in the top left

-The Analyzer will now import the unoptimized recording and you will see several panels summarizing the data.
+The Analyzer will now import the unoptimized recording and you will see several panels summarizing the data:

 ![Analyzer panels#center](images/analyzer-panels-after-pull-data.PNG "Figure 2.
 Profiler Analyzer panels; Mode and Export (top left), activity graph (top), filters (middle left), profile markers (bottom) and summaries (right).")